oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 * The *Master* branch contains TC approved CS and OASIS Standard versions of the work product.
 The Master branch is initially populated with the starter document template supplied by OASIS.
 Until the first CS is approved, the Master branch will only contain the template rather than a complete version of the work product.

 ![Work Product Repo Branching Concept](images/versioning-concept.png)
-### Figure 1: Work Product Repository Branching Concept
+### Figure 2: Work Product Repository Branching Concept

 The diagram assumes a Committee Specification has been approved (the v1.0 document) and work is proceeding on a future version (the v1.1 document).
+For a new work product the `master` branch would be populated with the OASIS-supplied template, and then the `release` and 'working` branches created so that the template is available in the `working` branch as the starting point.
 Note that this branching strategy is intended for the _work product_ managed in the repo.
 There may be reasons to make changes directly to the Master branch, such as to update the information in the repo's README.md file.

 * [Diagram Source (Original Google Draw File)](https://docs.google.com/drawings/d/1cJDmBxwaSZnGhqCZqz2O5XaXuxOIU3XMP5caE9o_Gzo/edit)